|

 Adolf Hitler.
-But why not

-Young Winston's parents were busy
+Winston Churchill's parents were busy

-good care of wee Winnie.
+good care of young Winnie.

-MRS EVEREST
+MRS. EVEREST

 Churchill was sent to